yzere/2gta-materialy/sieci/README.md

   - It manages connection between local and remote application.
   - It is responsile for establishing and closing these connections.

-**These 3 layes merged into Application layer are not a thing of discussion between network engeneers.
+**These 3 layes merge into one Application layer in TCP/IP model, and they are not a thing of discussion between network engeneers.
 They do not influence traffic but data inside.
 For these layers are responsible software devs.**

 - Layer 4 - Transport
   - Encapsulated data is here called segment.
 Device attaches L4 header here that provides host to host connection.
 Main parts of L4 header is to provide destination port and protocol.